ibexa/documentation-developer/docs/releases/updating_ez_platform.md

 # Updating eZ Platform

 This page explains how to update eZ Platform to a new version.

 In the instructions below, replace` <version>` with the version of eZ Platform you are updating to (for example: `v1.7.0`).
-If you are testing a release candidate, use the[latest rc tag](https://github.com/ezsystems/ezplatform/releases) (for example: `v1.7.1-rc1`).
+If you are testing a release candidate, use the [latest rc tag](https://github.com/ezsystems/ezplatform/releases) (for example: `v1.7.1-rc1`).

-# Version-specific steps
+## Version-specific steps

-**Some versions introduce new features that require taking special steps; they are marked on this page with yellow tags.**
+**Some versions introduce new features that require taking special steps; look out for colored bars with version numbers.**

 If you intend to skip a version (for example, update directly from v1.3 to v1.5 without getting v1.4), remember to look at all the intermediate steps as well – this means you need to perform both the steps for v1.4 and v1.5.

-# Update procedure
+## Update procedure

 ## 1. Check out a tagged version